 There is 1 call per year for outline proposals, typically in January.

 This call is open to applicants who have undertaken their PhD at a research organisation that is part of an ESRC DTP or CDT, and who will have no more than 12 months of active postdoctoral experience by the closing date for full proposals, or who will have submitted their thesis and passed their viva voce with minor corrections by the full proposal deadline, with the expectation that the PhD will be awarded by the start of the Fellowship.

-Further details are available at the ESRC WR DTP website.
+Further details are available at the ESRC postdoctoral fellowships website

 This Postdoctoral Fellowships scheme is for outstanding early career researchers who are within three years of their PhD to undertake a three-year research project.

 There is one call per year for outline applications, typically in September/October.

 This fellowship is aimed at early career researchers, with a research record but who have not yet held a full-time permanent academic post, to undertake a significant piece of publishable work.

 Applicants must have entered into correspondence with a proposed mentor - see the Academic Staff pages